 FLEXIm is a registered trademark of Macrovision Corporation.
 Intel and Xeon are registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
 Linux is a registered trademark of Linus Torvalds in several countries.
-MIPS is a registered trademark of MIPS Technology, Inc. Novell and SUSE are registered trademarks of Novell, Inc., in the United States and other countries.
+Novell and SUSE are registered trademarks of Novell, Inc., in the United States and other countries.
 QLogic is a registered trademark of QLogic Corporation.
 Platform Manager is a trademark of Platform Computing, Inc. PostScript is a registered trademark of Adobe Systems, Inc. Red Hat and all Red Hat-based trademarks are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries.
 Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries.
 All other trademarks mentioned herein are the property of their respective owners.